dakingffo/Coflux/README.md

 For the further development of this framework:

 1. Expansion into classic asynchronous working environments such as net/rpc.
-2. Further performance optimizations (lock-free queues, memory pools with coroutine affinity, etc.).
+2. Further performance optimizations (more lock-free container, memory pools with coroutine affinity, etc.).
 3. More user-friendly API design.
 4. Further refinement of benchmarks and unit tests.
 5. Fixing hidden bugs and race conditions.